-Notice that the impl_2 run, using the Performance_Explore strategy is closest to meet timing, but also took the most time to complete.
+• Notice that the impl\2 run, using the Performance\Explore strategy is closest to meeting timing, but also took the most time to complete.

-RECOMMENDED: Reserve the Performance_Explore strategy for designs that have challenging timing constraints.
-When timing is easily met, the Performance_Explore strategy increases implementation times while providing no timing benefit.
+Note: Reserve the Performance\Explore strategy for designs that have challenging timing constraints and fail to meet timing with the Implementation Defaults strategy.